 Investments at fair value through profit or loss comprise the Company's rights to future performance fees attached to loan investments.
 Performance fees where applicable are contractual rights to future income payable upon an exit event such as the sale of the business.
 The value of the fee is normally based upon the equity value of the business at the time of the exit event relative to the entry level value.
-The Company's investments are accounted for in accordance with section 11 Basic Financial Instruments of FRS 102 which applies to basic financial instruments and is relevant to all entities.
+The investments are valued by applying Section 11 Basic Financial Instruments of FRS 102 applies to basic financial instruments and is relevant to all entities.

 The Directors have concluded that the Company's investments at fair value through profit and loss should be classified as Level III as there are no observable inputs available in the market.
 The unobservable inputs used in valuing the investments at fair value through profit and loss are the industry EBITDA multiples.
-The range of EBITDA multiples used in the valuation methodology is from 4.0x to 10.0x depending on the industry.
-The EBITDA earnings across the portfolio have not been discounted due to the recovery of the investments post pandemic.
+The range of EBITDA multiples used in the valuation methodology is from 6.0x to 10.0x depending on the industry.
 Details of the valuation methodology used for determining the fair value of the investments is disclosed further in Note 2.

-The carrying value of the Company's investments as at 31 December 2024 is £9.9 million (2023: £15.8 million).
+The carrying value of the Company's investments as at 31 December 2024 is £67.0m (2023: £98.7m).
 The Investment Manager is reviewing the value changes stemming from changes in the unobservable inputs such as the EBITDA multiple and EBITDA used in impairment and fair value assessment of each investment.
-If the EBITDA multiples increased or decreased by 10%, with all other variables held constant, the increase or decrease in the value of investments would be £0.1 million (2023: £0.2 million).
-If the EBITDA increased or decreased by 10%, with all other variables held constant, the increase or decrease in the value of investments would be £0.1 million (2023: £0.2 million).
+If the EBITDA multiples increased or decreased by 10%, with all other variables held constant, the increase or decrease in the value of investments would be £0.02 million (2023: £0.3 million).
+If the EBITDA increased or decreased by 10%, with all other variables held constant, the increase or decrease in the value of investments would be £0.02 million (2023: £0.3 million).